opticaldisc/dwarfmux/README.md

 Dwarfmux is a terminal wrapper for Dwarf Fortress and DFHack that uses Python and Tmux to allow you to use DFHack's keybindings in the game's ncurses terminal mode.

-I made this plugin because I was unsatisfied with all the shortcomings of `PRINT_MODE:TEXT` support in DFHack. (and Dwarf Fortress in general...)
+I made this script because I was unsatisfied with all the shortcomings of `PRINT_MODE:TEXT` support in DFHack. (and Dwarf Fortress in general...)
 Without this utility, DFHack users who want to play in a real terminal have to just name FN hotkeys after DFHack commands to access any of DFHack's special features.
 On top of that, I was also frustrated with the lack of simple ways to use HJKL keys for movement, like in many traditional roguelike games.